tanghao-xiaomi/docs/README.md

         Critical bug fixes for a released version will be delivered by releasing a new patch tag (e.g., `trunk-5.2.1`).

-## Contributing
+## Code contribution

 - [Code Contribution Guide](./CONTRIBUTING.md)
 - [Documentation Contribution Guide](./en/contribute/process/doc_dev_process.md)

-## License
+## Licensing

-The openvela project consists of multiple independent repositories, and its license policy is as follows:
+The openvela project consists of multiple independent repositories.
+Its licensing policy is as follows:

-1. Basic Principle
+1. Basic Principles

-    The project's overall guiding license is Apache 2.0, but the license for each individual repository is determined by the LICENSE file in its root directory.
+    The openvela project generally adopts the **Apache 2.0** license.
+However, the specific license for each code repository is determined by the `LICENSE` file located in its respective root directory.

-2. Core Repositories

-    Core repositories maintained by the openvela team (such as `frameworks`, `nuttx`), as well as the `docs` repository, are all licensed under Apache 2.0.

-3. Vendor Repositories
+2. Vendor Repositories

-    Repositories under the vendor directory are provided by third parties, such as chip vendors.
-They follow their own separate licenses (e.g., MIT, BSD, etc.) and are not bound by the openvela project's Apache 2.0 license.
-Please be sure to review and comply with their terms before use.
+    Repositories under the `vendor` directory are provided by third parties (such as chip manufacturers).
+These repositories follow their own independent licenses (e.g., MIT, BSD, etc.) and are **not** governed by the openvela project's Apache 2.0 license.
+Please ensure you review and comply with their respective terms before use.

-4. Third-Party Dependencies
+3. Third-Party Dependencies

-    For information on third-party open-source components referenced in the project code and their licenses, please refer to the [Third-Party Open Source Software Notice](./Third_Party_and_Open_Source_Components.md) file.
+    For information regarding third-party open source components referenced in the project code and their licenses, please refer to the [Third-Party Open Source Software Notice](./Third_Party_and_Open_Source_Components.md) file.

 ## Community and Support